 There is no special formula or “secret sauce” I can give you to have a successful association.
-It really depends on a number of different things– strong and effective leadership by a board, good communication with your members at all times, being aware of and following the law and your corporate governing documents and having an outstanding team to guide you along the way (attorney, CPA, reserve company, and management company or manager).
+It depends on several different things– strong and effective leadership by a board, good communication with your members at all times, being aware of and following the law and your corporate governing documents, and having an outstanding team to guide you along the way (attorney, CPA, reserve company, and management company or manager).

 The Importance of Communication for Your Association